TesterTesterov/mesScriptAsseAndDisassembler/README.md

 # mesScriptAsseAndDissasembler
 ## On English
  Dual languaged (rus+eng) tool for disassembling and assembling scripts .mes from the visual novel's engine Silky Engine (also known as Silky's Engine or SilkyEngine).
 With it thou can fully edit code, not just strings, as with some earlier tools.
 Thou can add line or even message breaks without restrictions!
- Mes script files can be used not just in Silky Engine, but also in AI6WIN.
-For assembling and disassembling mes script files of AI6WIN use [AI6WINScriptTool](https://github.com/TesterTesterov/AI6WINScriptTool).
+ Mes script files can be used not just in Silky Engine, but also in AI5WIN and AI6WIN.
+For assembling and disassembling mes script files of AI5WIN use [AI5WINScriptTool](https://github.com/TesterTesterov/AI5WINScriptTool) and for mes of AI6WIN use [AI6WINScriptTool](https://github.com/TesterTesterov/AI6WINScriptTool).
  Sometimes mes scripts may not contain strings.
 If this is the case, they can be found in MAP string patch files in data.arc.
 For them use [MAPTool](https://github.com/TesterTesterov/MAPTool).

  Sometimes you may need to work with Silky Engine .arc scripts.
 For it use [SilkyArcTool](https://github.com/TesterTesterov/SilkyArcTool) instead.

  It has some useful features.